Who said that jam had to be sweet and not savory? No on one. Bourbon Bacon Jam is a revolutionary addition to any kitchen.

 Instructions

-- In a medium skillet, cook bacon, stirring occasionally, until done and on the verge of crispy, approximately 10 minutes.
-Remove to a paper towel-lined plate to drain off fat, reserving about 1 tablespoon of fat in the pan.
-Discard the rest.
+- In a medium skillet, cook the bacon, stirring occasionally, until done and on the verge of crispy, approximately 10 minutes.
+Remove the bacon to a paper towel-lined plate to drain off fat, reserving about 1 tablespoon of the fat in the pan.
+Discard the rest and reduce to low heat.

-- Add garlic and shallot directly to the same skillet with rendered bacon fat.
+- Add the garlic and shallot directly to the same skillet with rendered bacon fat.
 Soften for approximately 4-5 minutes.
-Add remaining ingredients, stir well.
-Simmer on low heat for 10-15 minutes, stirring occasionally, ir until it starts to thicken and get a jam consistency.
+Stir in the brown sugar, vinegar, water, syrup, bourbon and mustard.
+Simmer on low heat for 10-15 minutes, stirring occasionally, ir until it starts to thicken and liquids are reduced by about 25%.
+It will not fully thicken until it starts to cool off-heat.

 Just made your bourbon bacon jam…yum!
 I used a small piece of vadalia onion and balsamic vinegar instead of shallot and sherry vinegar, as that’s what I had on hand.
 Worked great, I plan to serve it on a baked double cream Brie at our friends house today.
 Can hardly wait!